Japanese artist sculpts space with sound and light

 Ikeda, 45, frequently explores how to sculpt space with sound and light in his work and talks of his "architectural" projects.
 In Paris and Barcelona, for example, he has projected clusters of light beams into the sky, like skyscrapers of luminosity.

 Ikeda's installations appear minimalist, with the objects --a loudspeaker and a searchlight-- taking up only a fraction of the vast space.
-Each hall comprises 700 square meters.
+Each hall comprises 700 square metres.

 Yet the artist calls them "maximalist" as the intense shows of light and sound fill and transform the entire space, blending out all else and engulfing the spectator.